This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Addendum

-Generate an addendum drafts one supplement — appended, nothing replaced
+Generate an addendum drafts one supplement.
+Nothing is replaced

 Each addendum supplements the commercial articles for a specific engagement type.
 Toggle "Applies to this pursuit?" to control whether the addendum is included in the proposal export.